100ideas/glitch-gatsby-starter-blog/README.md

 [![Remix on Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg)](https://glitch.com/edit/#!/remix/gatsby-starter-blog)

+#### Enabling HMR
-**To enable HMR**: glitch by default restarts & reloads the app server on code edits.
+glitch by default restarts & reloads the app server on code edits.
 This prevents webpack Hot Module Replacement from working.
 To fix:
   - If you are "remixing" anonymously, open the URL of your running app in a new browser tab.
 DON'T use the "Show Live" button in the editor.
   - If you have an account, click circular user icon in upper-right of window > turn off "Refresh App on Changes".